VHS Revival gives you the lowdown on horror’s most unlikely compulsion.

 So impervious to human endeavour is Jason that during the course of eight instalments he would be drowned, hacked, maimed, electrocuted, shot, buried, blown up, burnt alive, hung from a ceiling, mowed down and melted.

-If that’s not a reason to watch the entire series, then I don’t know what is.
+If that’s not reason enough to watch the entire series, then I don’t know what is.